Sufyanhamza/PAN_GAM_Code/README.md

 A successful synthetic run confirms that the software workflow executes and produces output files.
 It does not validate the manuscript's real-data results, which require the original clinical dataset.

+The optional `--baseline-results` argument imports baseline metrics that were generated separately.
+The repository does not internally reimplement pyseer, DBGWAS, SNP-LMM, SHAP, or deep-neural-network analyses.

 ## Generating figures

 To generate main manuscript-style figures: